markoristicc/Sensor_Stick/README.md

 ros2 run talker_listener talkerNode
 ```

-And from there your ROS pubisher will be publishing these custom messages to 'topic' at a rate of 100Hz!
+And from there your ROS pubisher will be publishing data from the dragonfly to 'topic' at a rate of 100Hz!

 ## Performing Visualizations